Ethan343/mixedSharedReality/README.md

 Mixed Shared Reality - Hololens 1

-User friendly way to interact and share holograms with friends!
+A user friendly way to interact and share holograms with friends!

 ## Table of Contents